MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection.md

 ## Understand the Automated investigation flow
 ### How the Automated investigation starts
 Entities are the starting point for Automated investigations.
-When an alert contains a supported entity for Automated investigation (file as an example) an Automated investigation starts.
+When an alert contains a supported entity for Automated investigation (for example, a file) an Automated investigation starts.

-The alerts start by analyzing the supported Entities from the alert and also executes a generic machine playbook to see if there is anything else suspicous on that machine.
+The alerts start by analyzing the supported entities from the alert and also runs a generic machine playbook to see if there is anything else suspicious on that machine.
 The outcome and details from the investigation is seen in the Automated investigation view.

 ### Details of an Automated investigation
 As the investigation proceeds, you'll be able to view the details of the investigation.
 Selecting a triggering alert brings you to the investigation details view where you can pivot from the **Investigation graph**, **Alerts**, **Machines**, **Threats**, **Entities**, and **Log** tabs.